 Bu.
 No. 147864 was painted gray with U.S. Navy markings before being accepted by the Navy on 29 April 1960.
 The airplane was lost 31 May 1960.

 Eight Grumman YA2F-1 Intruders were built for the test program.
-They were later redesignated A-6A Intruder.
+They were redesignated A-6A Intruder in 1962.

 The Grumman A-6A Intruder was a carrier-based, all-weather attack bomber powered by two turbojet engines.
 It was operated by a pilot and a bombardier/navigator, or “b/n,” in a side-by-side cockpit.
 The wings were slightly swept.